 Discrimination in employment and occupation occurred with respect to race, gender, and sexual orientation and gender identity.
 Complainants faced higher fees in discrimination cases than in other types of claims made to employment tribunals or the Employment Appeals Tribunal.

 The law requires equal pay for equal work.
+The law requires employers to publish gender pay gap data annually.
 The government enacted mandatory gender pay reporting, aimed at closing the gender pay gap, a separate concept from the equal pay principle.
-From April, businesses with more than 250 employees are required to measure, and then report, on how they pay men and women.
+Businesses with more than 250 employees are required to measure, and then report, on how they pay men and women.
 This affected 8,000 businesses employing approximately 11 million persons.
 The gap has narrowed over the long term for low earners but has remained largely consistent over time for high earners.
+The Equality and Human Rights Commission is charged with enforcing pay gap reporting requirements.

 The finance sector has the highest pay gap of all sectors, with the average woman earning 35.6 percent less than the average man.

-In Northern Ireland, all employers have a responsibility to provide equal opportunity for all applicants and employees.
+In Northern Ireland all employers have a responsibility to provide equal opportunity for all applicants and employees.
 Discrimination based on religion or political affiliation is illegal.
-Employers must register with the Northern Ireland Equality Commission if they employ more than 10 people.
+Employers must register with the Northern Ireland Equality Commission if they employ more than 10 persons.
 Registered employers are required to submit annual reports to the Commission on the religious composition of their workforce.

 e.
 Acceptable Conditions of Work

 Although criminal enforcement is available, most minimum wage noncompliance is pursued via civil enforcement.
-Civil penalties for noncompliant employers include fines of up to 200 percent of arrears capped at 20,000 pounds ($26,200) per worker) and public naming and shaming.
-Penalties were sufficient to deter violations.
+Penalties were generally sufficient to deter violations.

 The law limits the workweek to an average of 48 hours, normally averaged over a 17-week period.
 The law does not prohibit compulsory overtime, but it limits overtime to the 48-hour workweek restriction.
 The 48-hour workweek regulations do not apply to senior managers and others who can exercise control over their own hours of work.
 There are also exceptions for the armed forces, emergency services, police, domestic workers, sea and air transportation workers, and fishermen.
 The law allows workers to opt out of the 48-hour limit, although there are exceptions for airline staff, delivery drivers, security guards, and workers on ships or boats.